 A lawn that’s been infested with pests or damaged by plant diseases will have bare patches.
 Likewise, drought and improper lawn maintenance will lead to these.
 Thankfully to blogs like Oak Hills Gardens these unsightly sections in your lawn can be remedied through reseeding.

 This process is best done during spring or early in the fall before the temperature cools down even further.

 - First, get a rake to remove any debris and weeds that are beginning to sprout in the area.
 Afterwards, scatter the lawn grass seeds manually or with a broadcast spreader if the patch is sizable.

 - Ensure an even coverage to prevent unbalanced growth and over competition for nutrients.

 - Get some sticks or stakes to close off the area from foot traffic.

 - Water the area frequently during the first couple of weeks to encourage growth.

 5) Transplant grass if you need to transform the area into a garden bed or pathway.

-There are times when you want to overhaul the landscape of your yard.
-Some homeowners prefer to till the soil or use herbicide to get rid of lawn grass.
-However, there is an easier way to clearing an area.
+Sometimes you want to overhaul the landscape of your yard.
+Some homeowners prefer to till the soil or use herbicides to get rid of lawn grass.
+However, gardening history knows there is an easier way to clearing an area.
 We recommend you to focus on transplanting grass instead.
 This process involves taking not only the grass on the surface but also the root systems and the surrounding soil from one place to another.

 - The basics of transplanting grass involve mowing the grass before transplanting it.
 This makes it easier to roll the sod.